With yachts in commission, it is difficult to remove

 running with a drain pipe to the sink outlet is absolutely superb

-at keeping boats dry, at very low electricity consumption - and in
+at keeping boats dry, at relatively low electricity consumption - and in

 |